 Collective Leadership is a complex process, often described by many as “messy.”
 As a result, numerous theories and frameworks have emerged in recent years to guide leaders (Friedman, 2005; Kotter, 2007; Kania & Kramer, 2011), Meehan, 2010; Redding & Layland, 2017; Senge, 1995; Innovation Center for Community and Youth Development, 2012).
 Regardless of the specific approach, common elements can be found throughout.
 Most approaches utilize a systems thinking perspective and a results-based framework with the understanding Collective Leadership is both sequential and circular in its process.
 Several frameworks pertinent to Collective Leadership are described below:

 In Leading Change (1995), Harvard business school professor John Kotter introduced a framework involving an eight-step sequence for collectively executing and managing change.
-This sequence, referred to as the 8-Step Change Process is relevant to any collective, results-oriented system, and is particularly helpful for leaders in early education as they move from vision to action for sustained change.
+This sequence, referred to as the 8-Step Change Process for Leading Change, is relevant to any collective, results-oriented system, and is particularly helpful for leaders in early education as they move from vision to action for sustained change.

 The Collective Impact Framework (CIF) (Kania & Kramer, 2011) offers similar components for collectively leading change yet is unique in its reliance upon a Backbone Organization, citing the importance of a stable organizing entity.
 SEAs and LEAs are frequently in the position to serve as the Backbone Organization, placing greater opportunity and accountability for early education leaders in those organizations.
 In some states, other entities such as the State Early Childhood Advisory Council or Governor’s Office may serve this function.
 As described in the Organizational Leadership section of this Toolkit, the role of a Backbone Organization is instrumental.

-An underlying model for Collective Leadership frameworks is the Theory of Aligned Contributions (Goddard-Truitt, 2016) where multiple parties contribute to the achievement of a desired result in contrast to a traditional top-down executive director model.
+An underlying model for Collective Leadership frameworks is the Theory of Aligned Contributions (Pillsbury, Goddard-Truitt, 2016) where multiple parties contribute to the achievement of a desired result in contrast to a traditional top-down executive director model.
 As seen by its central position in the figure below, aligned commitment and coordinated action of participating partners are crucial, regardless of any chosen framework.

 - Common Purpose (Schorr, 2006)